Discharge quenching mechanism and performance of RPWELL with tunable 3D printed resistive plates, charge evacuation in semiconductive glass RPWELL and discharge quenching for Cryogenic-RWELL over a wide range of resistivity: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Dr. Yariv Pinto and Matan Divald from the Hebrew University of Jerusalem for the production of the ABS plates.
-We acknowledge the work of our colleagues at the Weizmann Institute of science: Dr. Gregory Leitus for his assistance with electrical characterization of the plates and Dr. Xiaomeng Sui for the SEM images. \\Thanks to Andrea Tesi for his cooperation and many helpful discussions and Ryan Felkai for the cryogenic measurements of scintillating light. \\This work was supported by Grant No. 3177/19 from the Israeli Science Foundation (ISF), The Pazy Foundation, and by the Sir Charles Clore Prize.
+We would like to thank Dr. Yariv Pinto and Matan Divald from the Hebrew University of Jerusalem for the production of the ABS plates and prof. Yi Zhou (USTC) for the production of the DLC layers.
+We acknowledge the work of our colleagues at the Weizmann Institute of science: Dr. Gregory Leitus for his assistance with electrical characterization of the plates and Dr. Xiaomeng Sui for the SEM images. \\Thanks to Ryan Felkai for the cryogenic measurements of scintillating light. \\This work was supported by Grant No. 3177/19 from the Israeli Science Foundation (ISF), The Pazy Foundation, and by the Sir Charles Clore Prize.